2008 Boise State Broncos football team

 The 2008 Boise State Broncos football team represented Boise State University in the 2008 NCAA Division I FBS football season.
 The Broncos played their home games at Bronco Stadium, most famous for its blue artificial turf surface, often referred to as the "smurf-turf".
 The blue turf was new for the 2008 season, as the old Astroplay surface was replaced by Field Turf.
 The Broncos won the Western Athletic Conference championship and were one of only two teams (the other being the Utah Utes) to finish the 2008 regular season with an undefeated record.
 However, the Broncos were unable to finish the season undefeated after losing 17–16 to #11 TCU in the Poinsettia Bowl.

-Previous season

-The Broncos entered the 2007 season ranked #23 in the coaches poll and were on a 13-game winning streak after going undefeated in 2006.
-After an opening home win against Weber State to extend their winning streak to 14, the Broncos traveled to Seattle to play Washington.
-The Broncos failed to win against a Pac-10 team, losing to the Huskies 24–10, ending their nation's best winning streak, and dropping out of the top 25.
-The Broncos would win 9 straight games from September 15 to November 17, including 7 WAC games and wins over rivals Fresno State, Idaho, and Nevada in a 4 OT game that set a new NCAA FBS record for points scored with 136 (69–67; that record total was matched later that season when Navy beat North Texas 74–62).
-The Broncos reentered the top 25 on November 3 and made it as high as #15 before dropping to #17 for the season ending game at #13 and undefeated Hawaii.
-The game with Hawaii was for the outright WAC championship, won by Hawaii 39–27.
-The Broncos would return to Honolulu to play East Carolina in the Sheraton Hawaii Bowl on December 23, won by East Carolina 41–38.
-The Broncos would finish the season 10–3, but failed to win either a conference championship or a bowl game for the first time since 2001.